 Slacking off at work is detrimental in more ways than one.
 And everything seems to fall apart.

-Here are some ways to increase concentration at work.
+Here are some ways regarding how to improve focus and concentration at work.

 Write it Down